 |Prior to graduation|

-Additional courses to bring total unit count to 45 units (within guidelines stipulated by Joint MS Requirements document):
+Elective courses to bring total unit count to 45 units (within guidelines stipulated by Joint and Dual MS Requirements document):

 |Prior to graduation|